pantheon-systems/documentation/source/_common-tasks/git-faq.md

 ### WordPress

-From inside your local git repository run the following commands:
+Run the following commands from inside your local Git repository:

     git pull -Xtheirs  git://github.com/pantheon-systems/WordPress.git master
     # resolve conflicts here if needed...
     git push origin master

-## What are the upstreams for Drupal Products
+## Upstreams for Drupal Products

-For users who need any of the upstreams for Drupal distributions on Pantheon in order to resolve a conflict we have added these URLs.
-If any of the upstream urls are not working or invalid, then please feel free to let us know and we can update the working list.
+For users who need any of the upstreams for Drupal distributions on Pantheon in order to resolve a conflict, we have added these URLs.
+If any of the upstream URLs are not working, please let us know.

 - **Open Academy: ** https://github.com/systemseed/openacademy-drops-7
 - **Open Atrium: ** https://github.com/phase2/openatrium-drops-6.git